LeeVo2408/README.md/README.md

 To understand how CD can be a powerful tool, the organization should be able to understand briefly it works.

 # Continuous Delivery
-Continuous Delivery is an approach in which all changes are delivered quickly, safely, and sustainably.
-It provides an automated high-speed building and testing environment, which aims to release changes reliably at any time.
+Continuous Delivery is an engineering approach in which all changes are delivered quickly, safely, and sustainably.
+It provides an automated high-speed building and testing environment to ensure changes are relevant.
+This is achieved by ensuring that code is always in a deployable state with thousands of changes made daily.
+In short, CD takes the repetitive tasks in the deployment process and lets people solve problems.

+Benefits of implementing CD:
+-	**Low risk released**: CD identifies and addresses bugs in the earlier stage before they grow into more significant problems later.
+-	**Improve developer performance**: Teams have more time to focus on creating innovation instead of doing repetitive tasks.
+Developers are more confident when pushing code into production with an automated, reliable testing process.
+-	**Deliver updates faster**: Organizations can deliver updates to customers quickly and frequently.
+-
+There are some minimum practices required, and one of them can be mentioned is [Continuous Integration.]

 # Continuous Integration: